bas080/dammen/README.md

 The test require [mache][5] to be installed.

-Run the tests with perl's prove or by executing one of these files: ./t/\*.t
+Run the tests with Perl's prove or by executing one of these files: ./t/\*.t

 ## Credits